 On the Mac you will be connecting to, download the app by clicking on this link: https://edovia.com/screens-express/latest

 Screens Express will verify that the required settings are properly configured.
-If that is not the case, you will need to allow the Screens Express to make those changes for you by providing your username and password.
+If that is not the case, you will need to grant Screens Express permission to make those changes for you.
 Screens Express will restore those settings back to their initial state when you close Screens Express.

 Once the service and settings validation is complete, Screens Express will communicate with your router in order to open a public port, which will allow a remote incoming connection from Screens to go directly to your Mac.
 This port will be closed as soon as you close the app.

 Once the operation is complete, Screens Express will generate a unique link, which can be shared with the person who wish to connect to your Mac.
-You can choose to change that link every time you use Screens Express or make that link static on each use.
+You can choose to change that link every time you use Screens Express or make that link the same on each use.

 The person receiving that link can then tap or click on that link, which will automatically open Screens and initiate a connection to the Mac.

 Until a connection has been made, Screens Express is in wait mode.
 When an incoming connection has been detected, you will be prompted to allow the remote guest connection to continue.
 Click on Share Screen to let the connection go through.